ProcessingBeet/object-board-game/README.md

+### Challenges & Notes:

-While the project is functional, it currently lacks proper destructors.
-This leads to memory management issues.
+- **Missing Destructors**: While the project is functional, it currently lacks proper destructors.
+This leads to potential memory management issues, such as memory leaks, especially in more complex scenarios.

-Path to data is hardcoded, one has to change dane.txt file in order to set up a new game.
-Data structure is as follows:
+- **Hardcoded Data Path**: The path to the data file is hardcoded.
+To set up a new game, you'll need to manually edit the `dane.txt` file.
+The data structure in the file is as follows:

-*number of players*\n
-list of lenght *number of players* with elements:\n *player type* *player name*\n
-*number of sqares*\n
-list of squares types:\n
-  *square type* *description*\n